nentify/SpongeMinecraftVerify/README.md

 Optionally, you can change the length of the code the player can send in the command, as well as the command alias itself.

+## Commands

+The plugin has one command.

+### Verify

+Usage: `/verify <code>`
+Permission: `minecraftverify.verify`

+Players use this command to verify themselves with a code provided by an external service.
+The code is sent back to the service to complete the verification.
+The command can be configured if you want it to be something other than `/verify`.

 ## Events

 ### Verification Event